|

 it was hewn from the solid disc.
 The steering wheel is finished with a

+very fine coat of conservation wax.
 Most arty photographs so far.
 I loved working

-Once the steering wheel was complete it
+on it.
+You can probably tell.
+The Steering Wheel Boss Cover Once the steering wheel was complete it

 became apparent that the cover for the steering wheel centre looked a